wnowak10/Gravity/_posts/data_science/trees_posts/2017-1-5-forests.markdown

 I was able to recreate the basic setup in R, but with some unexpected results.
 The textbook doesn't delineate the depth of their basic tree, so perhaps that could lead to my errors.
 But my basic tree model, constructing using R's rpart package, tends to get around a 20-30% error rate, which is well below what they were finding in in ESL.

-I first generate features using a helpful script from gung on stackoverflow ([link](http://stats.stackexchange.com/questions/38856/how-to-generate-correlated-random-numbers-given-means-variances-and-degree-of) here).
+I first generated features using a helpful script from gung on stackoverflow ([link](http://stats.stackexchange.com/questions/38856/how-to-generate-correlated-random-numbers-given-means-variances-and-degree-of) here).

 ```
 correlatedValue = function(x, r){